Joseph Mawle: Career

 Mawle graduated from Bristol Old Vic Theatre School in 2002, in the same year he appeared in TV adverts for Guinness.
-He left in 2002, with no agent, and worked as an assistant in a special needs school.
+He left in 2002, with no agent, and worked as an assistant in a special education school.
 He landed his first major role in a 2003 production of Troilus and Cressida, playing Troilus for Shakespeare at the Tobacco factory, worked at the Nuffield Theatre, Southampton, in Hamlet, and in the Royal Exchange, Manchester's production of Antony and Cleopatra in 2005.

 It was his performance in the television film Soundproof (2006), wherein a deaf actor was needed for the lead role, that made his biggest impact.
 Mawle was nominated for the RTS Breakthrough on Screen Award, and director Ed Coulthard won the BAFTA for best director in 2007.

 Mawle has appeared in a number of subsequent British television productions, including Dunkirk, winner of the Huw Wheldon BAFTA Award for Factual Drama, and Adrian Shergold's Persuasion (2007) and Channel 4's gay drama Clapham Junction, in the role of Tim.
 Time Out said, "Mawle and Treadaway put in Bafta-winning efforts".
 In 2008, Mawle starred as Jesus in the BBC/HBO Films miniseries of The Passion, and as a guest star in the Foyle's War "Broken Souls" episode.

 In 2008, he returned to the theatre in The Last Days of Judas Iscariot, at the Almeida Theatre, directed by Rupert Goold.
 He was listed for Outstanding Newcomer by the Evening Standard Theatre Awards and nominated for WhatsOnStage Theatre Choice Awards for Best Newcomer for his performance as Judas.

 In 2009, he featured in multiple films: James Marsh's Nineteen Eighty (part of the Red Riding Trilogy), Philip Ridley's Heartless, and Dominic Savage's Freefall opposite Dominic Cooper and Aidan Gillen.
 On television that year, he starred in episode 4 of Jimmy McGovern's The Street.